nurakmaljalil91/Software-Engineer-and-Programming/README.md

 - [[Java]] Widely used for enterprise applications.
 - [[Go]] Known for its performance and simplicity in concurrent programming.
 - [[Rust]] Valued for memory safety and performance.

+### Algorithms

+- [[Algorithms]] Review of fundamental algorithms and data‑structure patterns often asked in coding interviews.
 ## Programming Tools

 - [[Git]] A distributed version control system for tracking changes in source code during software development.